cailmdaley/AU_Mic/notes/aumic_notes.md

 ------------------------------------------------------------
 #### 6/16/17: Reweighting
 Now that I've (more or less) finished processing the visibilities, I need to reweight them using Kevin's code.
-The procedure to go from CASA `.ms` to correctly weighted visibilities of all file formats is as follows:
+The procedure to go from CASA `.ms` to correctly weighted visibilities of all file formats is as follows, with `nclose=1500` and `uvwidth=22`:

 ```python
 #CASA